dbdimitrov/BingleSeq/README.md

 #### 2. Quality Control
 Once the data is loaded, the ‘Quality Control’ tab is generated which enables users to filter unwanted cells and features.
 Users can filter genes detected below a certain number of cells and cells with less than a certain number of expressed genes.
 These parameters are used when creating the initial Seurat object.
 Cell outliers can then be filtered according to the number of expressed features per cell.
-Visual aid is provided for filtering in terms of Violin plots which represent the genes per cell and the number of UMIs.
+Visual aid is provided for filtering in terms of Violin plots which represent the genes per cell and the number of unique molecules.

 ![BingleSeq Bulk RNA-Seq sc qcData](/figures/sc_qcData.PNG)